giordanon/giordanon/README.md

 ### Hi there 👋

-I am a PhD student at Kansas State University.
-My current area of research aims to determine agronomic, genetic, human, and social aspects of sustainably reducing wheat yield gaps.
-Visit my website to learn more about my resarch projects: https://giordanon.github.io/
+I bridge state-of-the-art data analytics techniques and crop eco-physiology principles to boost on-farm productivity and narrow yield gaps.
+Visit my website to learn more about my projects: https://giordanon.github.io/

-I’m enthusiastic about using Bayesian statistics as a tool towards probabilistic inference for agriculture challenges!

 - 📫 How to reach me: via email to ngiordano@ksu.edu
 - ⚡ Fun fact: I enjoy kiteboarding and skiing